 EYFS

 Our EYFS team concentrate on the early journey of children becoming confident in the use of ICT equipment and using it in a safe manor as they understand what an important part it plays in the world around them.
 Children in EYFS engage in play based, unplugged activities that focus on building children’s listening skills, curiosity and creativity and problem solving.
+Here at St Joseph’s Computing is the perfect opportunity for children to build their resilience, it gives them the chance to show independence and perseverance when facing a challenge.
+Living in a technological world, it is important our children have the knowledge, from an early age, how to be safe online and begin to explore their digital literacy skills.

 The most relevant statements for computing are taken from the following areas of learning: